 This morning your guide meets you at the hotel to begin a complete guided tour of the Inca citadel.
 If you’re feeling adventurous you can even hike Huayna Picchu Mountain, before having free time to explore the and experience spectacular views of all of Machu Picchu and the valleys and mountains surrounding it.

 This morning we visit the bustling and colourful central market before driving to Sacsayhuaman, the ruling palace of the Inca.
 Depending on your specific interests, other events today could include a visit to the San Blas artisan’s district, a visit to a local musician’s house or a trip to the Chocolate Museum.

-You’ll journey back to the airport today by boat then catch your flight to Lima via Cusco.
+You’ll journey back to the airport today by boat then catch your flight to Lima via Cuzco.
 Depending on your flight home you may need to spend an extra night in Lima.

 Miraflores Park Hotel, Lima

 Set in one of Lima’s most fashionable areas, the Miraflores Park Hotel takes you straight to the heart of all that's best about this great capital city.
 Renowned for its beautiful garden location beside the Pacific Ocean, it has breathtaking views out to sea.
 Colonial architecture, superb museums with Inca gold and Pre-Columbian antiquities, and glamorous shops, bars and restaurants are all just moments from the hotel.
 View hotel website »